 The student's face shows dawning worry.
 "Then when Eldar speaks, we have no way to know if he's telling the truth?"

-The young student asks, "But if we can't penetrate Eldar's reasoning, how do we learn anything?
+The young student asks, "But if we can't understand Eldar's reasoning, how do we learn anything?
 How do we know which teachers to trust?"

 "But what if Eldar's reasoning is actually profound?
 What if we're just too weak to understand it?"

-"Then he's still useless as a teacher," Tal says, not unkindly.
-"If his reasoning is so advanced that we cannot penetrate it, cannot trace it, cannot follow the path of his thoughts, then we cannot learn from it.
-We can only memorize his specific pronouncements and hope.
-Teaching requires opening your mind to your students.
-If you keep it sealed—whether from arrogance or because it's genuinely beyond their comprehension—you cannot teach.
-You can only mystify."
+"Then he's still useless as a teacher," Nimzowitsch says firmly.
+"If his reasoning is so advanced we can't follow it, can't follow it, then we can't learn from it.
+We can only memorize his pronouncements and hope.
+Teaching requires showing your reasoning to your students.
+If you keep it hidden—whether from arrogance or because it's genuinely beyond them—you can't teach.
+You can only mystify.
+And mystification is the enemy of understanding."

 Eldar has finished examining the position.
 "White plays Ng5," he announces flatly.
 "After Black's Ke8, White continues Qh5.
 The position is winning."

 "Why Ng5?" asks the older student.
 "What makes this the right move?
 What's it accomplishing?
-Let us see your reasoning."
+Explain your reasoning."

 "It is correct."